 But, it is best suited for devs, so you should check if they are using it.

 To outsource or not to outsource software development?
 That’s the question only you can answer after a careful examination of your company’s needs, manpower, budget and a few other things.
-Maybe you have all of that and don’t need to outsource software development projects?
+Maybe you have all of that and don’t need to outsource projects?

 Are you looking for offshore software developers to help you with a project?
 Then take a look at these top offshore software development companies, filled with professionals and experts from all over the world and pick the best agency for you.